makeworld-the-better-one/fmrl/spec.md

 ### `media_type`

 The kind of media the `media` string defines.
-This can be used to display an icon beside the `media` string.
+This can be used to display an icon or word beside the `media` string.

 Registered types of media:

 1. Text (book, article, etc)
-2. Movie
-3. TV Show
+2. Video (movie, TV show, video essay)
-4. Music
+3. Music
-5. Speech (podcast, radio program, etc)
+4. Speech (podcast, radio program)
-6. Game (video game, board game, card game, etc)
+5. Game (video game, board game, card game)

 Number 0 means the media type is not specified by the user.
 Perhaps no icon should be displayed.